aschams/Marsican/README.md

 Marsican is a neural network based colony counter.
 It uses template matching to find colonies, and then a neural network to count them.
 It can be launched locally or be found on [Heroku](marsican.herokuapp.com).

-Counting colonies is a common activity in biology, and can be slow, boring, and take up a significant amount of time if a large number of plates must be counted.
+Counting colonies is a common activity in biological research, and can be slow, boring, and take up a significant amount of time if a large number of plates must be counted.
 The goal of Marsican is to automate this counting process, saving time and effort in counting.
 Because Marsican is a small personal project, I have set the goal of counting plates with up to 50 colonies within 10% accuracy.
 Experimentally, Marsican is most successful counting plates with spread out, consistently shaped/sized colonies, and can likely count higher than this.

+## Data

+Data used to train the model was acquired from [MicroBIA](http://www.microbia.org/index.php/resources) (The Segments Enumeration Dataset) and the Sukharev Group at the University of Maryland, College Park.

+Data from MicroBIA included blood agar images of 1-6 colonies per image.
+There are also images for outlier colonies, in which there are more than 6 colonies and confluential colonies, in which the number of colonies is not countable by humans.
+This project makes use of all these images except confluential colonies images.

+A small fraction of the data used can be found in the sample_data folder, which is described below.

+## Using Marsican

+### Input
+Marsican works using two images: the full plate image and a subimage of a single colony from the plate (or another similar looking plate) to act as a template.
+This single colony can be cropped from the base image using any simple photo editing software or web app.

+### Algorithm
+The computer then searches the full plate image for subimages that closely match the colony template.
+The user provides a number to act as a threshold for how closely a subimage matches the template to be labelled a match.
+This however leads to a problem, in which the computer finds a match, moves one pixel to the right and finds another match to the template.
+Marsican therefore will search the full image, find all these heavily overlapping matches, and then attempt to merge boundary boxes that are close to one another.
+This minimizes the total number as well as the overlap between the different boxes.
+Each of these boxes are then passed individually through a neural network to count the number of colonies in each box.
+Marsican then sums up these counts, and returns an annotated image with bounding boxes around found colonies and colony counts for each box.
+The total colony count is in the title of the returned image.

+### Installing Marsican

+Marsican can most efficiently be run by cloning this repository, installing the necessary packages in requirements.txt, and running it through the command line.
+It is important to note that the web app is in the marsican.py file instead of an app.py file.
+It is therefore necessary to run the command `export FLASK_APP=marsican.py` prior to running the app using `flask run`.

+Marsican can also be found on [Heroku](marsican.herokuapp.com), although sometimes this does not work well because it's on a free server and Tensorflow takes up a lot of the allocated memory.

 ## Sturcture of the Repository